Categories

 Almighty God to whom all hearts are open, all desires known, and from whom no secrets are hidden: Cleanse the thoughts of our hearts by the inspiration of your Holy Spirit, that we may perfectly love you, and worthily magnify your holy name: through Christ our Lord.
 Amen.

-The Celebrant pronounces
+The Celebrant pronounces the

-The Absolution
+Absolution

-Please remain standing whilst the Choir sings
+Please remain standing whilst the Choir sing

 Gloria in excelsis

-Please remain standing whilst the Celebrant intones
+Please remain standing whilst the Celebrant intones the

-The Collect of the Day
+Collect of the Day

-Please sit for the
+Please be seated for the

-At the end of the reading
+At the end of the Reading

 This is the word of the Lord.